idossha/TI-2024/README.md

-This is a Python script with no dependencies.

-Keep in mind that it is for a specific case of structuring the data for Gmsh visualization.
+This script is designed for a specific case of structuring the data for Gmsh visualization in Gmsh scripting language.

-.csv -> .geo
+Input .csv -> Output .geo

 Can be modified for other models.